 Not using a Version Control Program.

 It's unfathomable today to build a new website with out some sort of source code control system.
-We use GIT or SVN at CommonPlaces.
+We use GIT at CommonPlaces.
 When developers create, support, and update source code files for a large application, the coordination can be complex.
 Source-control systems record all file changes, with comments, in a project.
 You need to have the ability to roll back functionality, merge work together and work off line.
 Proper source code control is vital for any project.

 7. Uncontrolled Developers: